Rodolfombc/cicd-projects/my-java-maven-app/README.md

 # my-java-maven-app

 Repository containing a working example of GitHub Actions for a Java 11 with Maven project.
+This workflow deploys the app to an Elastic Beanstalk environment.

-This Java project was created with [Spring Initializr](https://start.spring.io/)
+This Java project was created with [Spring Initializr](https://start.spring.io/).

 ## Endpoints